 This class is a continuation of PSYC 4812.
 Students will continue to combine workplace experiences with a high level of classroom instruction and content.
-Students will receive 2 hours credit for 48 clock hours of work for their practicum experience and will meet one hour per week in the c I a s s r o o m .
+Students will receive 2 hours credit for 48 clock hours of work for their practicum experience and will meet one hour per week in the classroom.
 Students will be expected to use their classroom activities to improve their experiences in the workplace.
 (Fall & Spring)